Fresno (band): 2008 - 2010: Redenção

-2010-2011: Revanche
+2010 - 2011: Revanche

 On July 13, the band released their fifth studio album, Revanche.

 The album mixes heavy and fast songs ("Revanche", "Relato De Um Homem de Bom Coração") and pop ballads ("Não Leve a Mal", "Quando Crescer").
 The album lyrics are mostly about love and obstacles in life.

 On August 25, the bassist Tavares won the "Best Instrumentist Award" in the Multishow Brazilian Music Awards.
 The band also competed for the awards of "Band of the Year" and "Best DVD" with O Outro Lado Da Porta but they did not win.

 The band was invited for another unusual collaboration when pop old-timers Roupa Nova planned a CD/DVD to commemorate their 30th Anniversary.

 In 2011, Fresno released videos for singles "Eu Sei" and "Porto Alegre", the latter a touching look back at their hometown featuring key places, friends and family members.

-2011 - present: Cemitério das Boas Intenções and Infinito
+2011 - 2013: Cemitério das Boas Intenções and Infinito

 In November 2011 the band announced a four-track EP which was released near Christmas, titled Cemitério das Boas Intenções.
 The EP surprised fans and musical critics displaying the band in a more aggressive and raw sound.

 In March 2012, to the surprise of most fans, bass player Rodrigo Tavares requested to leave the band to focus in his solo side project, Esteban.

 Mário Camelo, who had been supporting Fresno live since 2008 as a keyboard player, is now a fixed member in the band, and for now they are performing with the use of a pre-recorded bass track.
 There are no plans at this stage to seek a replacement for Tavares on bass.

 As of April 2012 the band announced they would start recording a new self-produced album.
 Infinito was released in November 1 via ITunes Store.
 The good reception amongst band fans resounded with the good critics, which praised the album for its ambitious sound.
 The songs were streamed in the band's YouTube channel.
 The lead single, Infinito, was released with the first Brazilian music video with images shot in space.

+In 2013, the band also took part in the Europe Music Awards (EMA) by MTV.
+The event took place in Amsterdam, the Netherlands.
+The band was chosen to represent Latin America after winning the national vote and the second stage of the competition.